Realtor Commission Calculator BC

 • A realtor’s commission varies significantly.
 It depends on the property’s sale price, the agreed-upon commission rate (which is negotiable), and whether they are the listing agent or the buyer’s agent.
 Additionally, realtors typically split their commission with their brokerage.
 Therefore, the amount a realtor “makes” on a transaction is a portion of the commission they receive after the brokerage split.

-How much do realtors make in BC?
+How much do realtors make?

 How do real estate agents get paid?